gpiozero/gpiozero/docs/remote_gpio.rst

 pigpio Python library installed, this will work with no further configuration.
 However, if you are running this from a Raspberry Pi, you will also need to ensure the default pin factory is set to ``PiGPIOPin``.
 If ``RPi.GPIO`` is installed, this will be selected as the default pin factory, so either uninstall it, or use another environment variable to set it to ``PiGPIOPin``:

 .. code-block:: console

     $ GPIOZERO_PIN_FACTORY=pigpio PIGPIO_ADDR=192.168.1.3 python3 hello.py

-This usage will set the pin factory to :class:`PiGPIOPin` with a default host of ``192.168.1.3``.
+This usage will set the pin factory to :class:`PiGPIOFactory` with a default host of ``192.168.1.3``.
 The pin factory can be changed inline in the code, as seen in the following sections.

 With this usage, you can write gpiozero code like you would on a Raspberry Pi, with no modifications needed.
 For example: